entelo/industrialist/README.md

   end
 end

-AutomobileFactory.build(:coupe)
+AutomobileFactory.build(:coupe)  # => #<Coupe:0x00007ff64b6a372>
 ```

 But, both of these approaches require you to maintain your factory by hand.
-In order to extend these factories, you must modify them, which violates the Open/Closed Principle.
+In order to extend these factories, you must modify them, which violates the [Open/Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle).

 The Ruby way to do this is with conventions and metaprogramming: